DSivtsov/SoundAndEffects/SoundAndEffects/Assets/_MyLib/Utilities/Scripts/Storage/Readme.txt

+Ver.3.0
+Changes:
+- Every objects using the class derived from Store must select the certain StoreGame object
+- Every StoreGame object have own file (field nameFile) to store data from related "Store" objects Therefore, it makes it possible to separate storages of different data by using different files.

 for all "objects" which must be saved added special classes, the base for these classes
 - public abstract class Store : MonoBehaviour, IStore